Defining a new model type

 The schema file

-Let’s start with the schema file, bad_pixel_mask.schema.yaml
+Let’s start with the schema file, badpix.schema.yaml.

 There are a few things it needs to do:

-Define the pixel array containing the information about each of the bad pixels.
+stdatamodels.
+In JSON Schema parlance, this schema “extends” the core schema.Define the data arrays it needs.
+In this case, we will define a data quality (DQ) array containing information about bad pixels.
 This will be an integer for each pixel where each bit is ascribed a particular meaning.
+We will also define the

-Define a table describing what each of the bit fields in the pixel array means.
+reference_dataarray of 32-bit floats representing some custom type of information that everyBadpixModelinstance is assumed to have.Define a table describing what each of the bit fields in the DQ array means.
 This will have three columns: one for the bit field’s number (a power of 2), one for a name token to identify it, and one with a human-readable description.

 At the top level, every JSON schema must be a mapping (dictionary) of type “object”, and should include the core schema: